 COBE Architects inaugurated in 2015 the Frederiksvej Kindergarten.
 Instead of thinking of the kindergarten as one big building, it is seen as a structure of smaller units adapting in size and height to the different scales in the context.

-Frederiksberg Kindergarten technical information
+Frederiksberg Kindergarten Photographs

 For us, architecture is not a matter of a certain style or form, but more importantly its adaptability to the local context, its social life and its users.

 Text from the Architects

 A few years back, a small daycare institution for 30 children was demolished on the site, making room for a new kindergarten with room for 6 times as many children – making it the biggest daycare institution in the Copenhagen neighborhood of Frederiksberg.
 Aiming for creating a safe everyday life for the children, the project consists of 11 small houses joint together with different orientations.

 From the outside, the day-care institution appears as a playful village for children, but it is nonetheless coherent and efficient from the inside.
 The houses are small, compact, and functional in everyday life while still exciting and challenging for children.